George-Al3xander/Library-Project/README.md

 # Library-Project
 Library project, based on Project: Library by The Odin Project.
-Library stores book values in local storage and content saved even after page reloading!
+Library stores book values in local storage and content saved even after page reload!